AristurtleDev/monogame-aseprite-docs/docs/quick-start/create-sprite-from-frame.md

         /////////////////////////////////////////////////////////////
         ///
         ///  Use the SpriteProcessor to create the sprite.
 You just
-        /// tell it the index of the AsepriteFrame element.
+        ///  tell it the index of the AsepriteFrame element to process.
         ///
         /////////////////////////////////////////////////////////////
         _sprite = SpriteProcessor.Process(GraphicsDevice, aseFile, frameIndex: 0);